If you’re experiencing joint pain or discomfort, you’re far from alone. Joint pain is extremely common.

 If you think you have a medical condition that is leading to joint pain, stiffness, and discomfort, contact your primary care physician.

 Now that we know some of the most common causes of joint pain, it leads to a very important question … How do you prevent joint pain while working out?

 Proper Warm-up and Cool Down.
-Invest the time to run your body through a proper warm-up and cool-down as part of every workout.
+As I mentioned earlier, invest the time to run your body through a proper warm-up and cool-down as part of every workout.

 By taking the time to cool down with stretching after exercise, you can help ensure that you don’t have overly tight muscles pulling on the joints, causing discomfort.